PKGaspi/Mega-Man-Space-2/README.md

 - Personal Twitter profile: (https://twitter.com/PK_Gaspi) (personal, not only gamedev there)

 ### FAQ
+Q: When will the game be released?
+A: There isn't a specific release date.
+A release build will be published whenever I feel the game is ready.
+I estimate that will be this year.
+A demo with one level may be available soon.

 Q: Is that Mega Man shooting with his arms or is it a ship where Mega Man is in?
 A: This was a very popular question for [Mega Man Space], when the Megaship design was very similar to Mega Man extending his arms from the top.
 I hope this is clear